Registered Charity No: 1102358 Ofsted Registration No: EY272315

 10.30-10.40 Snack time

-Children bring a healthy snack from home and Pre-school provide milk or water to drink.
+Pre-school provide a healthy snack, milk or water to drink.
 Children wash hands and are then encouraged to sit down to prepare and enjoy their snack, supported by a staff member.

 10.40-11.50 Outside play and nurture groups